ioet/bpm-people-api/README.md

 # bpm-people-api

-In order to work on this project make sure you have installed NodeJS.
+In order to work on this project make sure you have installed NodeJS v8.11.3

 ## Installing the dependencies